tiffany352/blog/posts/2014-4-11-multithreading.md

----
-layout: post
-title: Experiences in Multi-Threading
+# Experiences in Multi-Threading
----

-# {{page.title}}

 ## IntenseLogic and Motivations

 IntenseLogic is the game engine that I've been working on for nearly two years.
 It has a long history of me changing things to make sure the internals are sound.
 In the choice of "cheap, fast, sane, quick to develop: Pick 3" I picked everything but quick to develop.

 I recently started getting sick of the annoying limitations that were being introduced by trying to run asynchronous timers in addition to rendering on the same thread.
 The problem lies in SwapBuffers(): The only way to implement vsync properly is for SwapBuffers to block, which prevents the asynchronous timers the rest of the engine uses to fire properly, and the CPU ends up starving.
 The hack I had been using up to this point was to set the async flag so that SwapBuffers wouldn't block (which, by the way, your GPU driver control panel can override), and then implemented my own rate limiter (which was arbitrarily chosen as 60 fps, because there's no way to query the FPS limit of a window, in GLFW at least).